knightcrawler-stremio/knightcrawler/README.md

 To use a Cloudflare tunnel you __will__ need a domain name.

-Theres a sample compose for a Cloudflare tunnel [here](deployment/docker/example_cloudflare_tunnel/docker-compose.yml).
+There's a sample compose for a Cloudflare tunnel [here](deployment/docker/example_cloudflare_tunnel/docker-compose.yml).

 If you are going to go this route, you will want to connect caddy to the cloudflare-tunnel network.
 It's all in Caddy's [docker-compose.yaml](deployment/docker/optional_reverse_proxy/docker-compose.yaml) you will just need to uncomment it.